-It is essential that the roots of the plant get plenty of air, so it’d be a good idea to get a container with more than 3-4 drainage holes at the bottom.
+The plant’s roots must get plenty of air, so it’d be a good idea to get a container with more than 3-4 drainage holes at the bottom.

-Remember, the roots of the plant don’t need a lot of space to expand and grow, but they do need somewhere to go!
+Remember, the plant’s roots don’t need much space to expand and grow, but they do need somewhere to go!

 Making Your Orchids Rebloom

-- Start fertilizing the plants once they enter the stage of dormancy, using a balanced liquid fertilizer, diluted to 1/4 of its strength, once a month.
+- Start fertilizing the plants once they enter the dormancy stage, using a balanced liquid fertilizer, diluted to 1/4 of its strength, once a month.

 - Keep the plant where it gets plenty of indirect light.
-Also, make sure the temperature stays between 55-70 F. Continue this till you see it growing a new flower spike.
+Also, ensure the temperature stays between 55-70 F. Continue this till you see it growing a new flower spike.

 - After it grows a new flower spike, wait till it attains a height of 4-5 inches.
-Then, use a stake to give it support by tying it using a string.
-Move it to a location where it gets bright and indirect light all day long.
+Then, use a stake to support it by tying it using a string.
+Move it where it gets bright and indirect light all day long.